 If you don’t want to do an ATV tour, you can rent sand boards from the visitor center for fairly inexpensive.
 When I went, there was no one at the visitor center, but the sand boards were left outside the office (so, I didn’t need to pay!).

 TIP: If you plan to go sand boarding, make sure you bring some wax!
 I, of course, forgot the wax so the board literally did not move.
-Imagine how miserable you would be if you hiked up the huge sand boards with a heavy board, excited to ride down the dunes, and when you stand up to ride down….. the board doesn’t move.
+Imagine how miserable you would be if you hiked up the huge sand dunes with a heavy board, excited to ride down the dunes, and when you stand up to ride down….. the board doesn’t move.

 I have not personally done the Wave, but it’s definitely on the bucket list!
 The Wave in Arizona is a hiking trail near Kanab that has a very small amount of permits per day (like, only 20 people).
 You can request a permit FAR in advance online, or you can risk it and show up to the “Wave Lottery” where you wait hours in hopes to get a permit for the day.
 If you want to request a permit in advance, click here to find out more information.